 What advice would you give to anyone thinking about booking a session of their own?
 Think about it, let it brew for a while and find a photographer that you like and feel comfortable with before you book.
 Read all the information sent to you and see if you can find any boudoir behind the scenes-videos on Youtube.
 For my first photoshoot I got to watch someone else have their session while I had my hair and makeup done and for me it was very calming to get an idea of what to expect myself.

 What exciting project are you working on right now?
-I am chasing a 100kg deadlift in the gym and starting to think about this year’s vacation.
+I am chasing a 100kg deadlift in the gym (NOTE: Pixie emailed me in May 2022 to say she had successfully accomplished this – congratulations!) and starting to think about this year’s vacation.
 It will probably be some kind of bike packing tour.
 Perhaps in France?